d3clane/Differentiator/README.md

 ## Graphs building

-Program builds a tree and I have decided to dump it into gnu plot, call gnu plot to build it and then save.
+Program builds the tree and I have decided to dump it into gnu plot, call gnu plot to build it and then save.
 So, the main part - dumping.
 It's kind of obvious - tree dump in infix order.
 Gnu plot building result:

 ![MainGraph](https://github.com/d3clane/Differentiator/blob/main/ReadmeAssets/imgs/MainGraph.png)